Floi8 — From Fragmented to Unified Execution

 HOW MIGHT WE

-How might we make scoring consistent — regardless of who runs the test?
+How might we standardize scoring logic so results hold up regardless of who runs the test, or who reviews it?

 Design Decision 1